laravel/docs/eloquent.md

 #### Primary Keys

 Eloquent will also assume that each table has a primary key column named `id`.
-You may define a protected `$primaryKey` property to override this convention.
+You may define a protected `$primaryKey` property to override this convention:

+    <?php

+    namespace App;

+    use Illuminate\Database\Eloquent\Model;

+    class Flight extends Model
+    {
+        /**
+         * The primary key associated with the table.
+         *
+         * @var string
+         */
+        protected $primaryKey = 'flight_id';
+    }

-In addition, Eloquent assumes that the primary key is an incrementing integer value, which means that by default the primary key will be cast to an `int` automatically.
-If you wish to use a non-incrementing or a non-numeric primary key you must set the public `$incrementing` property on your model to `false`.
-If your primary key is not an integer, you should set the protected `$keyType` property on your model to `string`.
+In addition, Eloquent assumes that the primary key is an incrementing integer value, which means that by default the primary key will automatically be cast to an `int`.
+If you wish to use a non-incrementing or a non-numeric primary key you must set the public `$incrementing` property on your model to `false`:

+    <?php

+    class Flight extends Model
+    {
+        /**
+         * Indicates if the IDs are auto-incrementing.
+         *
+         * @var bool
+         */
+        public $incrementing = false;
+    }

+If your primary key is not an integer, you should set the protected `$keyType` property on your model to `string`:

+    <?php

+    class Flight extends Model
+    {
+        /**
+         * The "type" of the auto-incrementing ID.
+         *
+         * @var string
+         */
+        protected $keyType = 'string';
+    }

 #### Timestamps